Did You Know…

 Normal price: $

-As a Flexibility Kit owner, you’ll get 30 days of unlimited questions in our private, members-only forum moderated by me (Lucas) and my yoga teachers.
+As a Flexibility Kit owner, you’ll get 30 days of unlimited questions with Lucas via direct message on Instagram.
 Have questions about a specific pose?
 Need a modification or extra help?
 Just ask.
-We’ll get back to you, usually within 24 hours—and the other students will help, too.
+We’ll get back to you, usually within 48 hours—and the other students will help, too.

 100% Satisfaction GuaranteeIf for any reason (or no reason at all), you are unhappy with this program, simply send it back for a full, hassle-free refund anytime within the first year.
 There is no catch or complicated process to go through.
 We stand behind all our products unconditionally, so you can try out the program risk-free and decide for yourself.